++ U. S. Chapters ++

 *Media*: Ohio Chair Tam Czarnik was quoted in latest issue of 'Ad Astra',

 supporting Human Mars missions.
-And finally, Founder Bob Zubrin will speak
+And finally, Founder Bob Zubrin will

 at Wittenberg University in Springfield, Ohio on February 7th.